-Axel summarized the results of the four Round Trials conducted during 2009.
-Standard deviations among the measurements and variations between inter-laboratory results were stable.
+During the 13th Meeting, March 24, 2010, Bremen, Germany, the results of the four Round Trials conducted during 2009 were summarized.
+Standard deviations among the measurements and variations between interlaboratory results were stable.
 Standard deviations among instruments in single tests were: mic, 0.09; strength, 1.33; UHML, 0.017; UI, 0.82; Rd, 1.11 and +b, 0.41.
-The results of each RT are on the ICAC web site.

-2. Results from Round Trial 2009-4 for SFI and Maturity

-Axel reported on the results from an independent part of the regular CSITC-RTs, including all kinds of instruments, during 2009.
-He said that inter-laboratory standard deviations and coefficients of variation were too high for use in cotton classification for SFI and Maturity.

-Jimmy reported that unofficial and developmental calibration cottons for SFI will be available from USDA beginning in April of 2010, and Hossein reported that the ability to perform SFI cotton calibration is now available with the HVI 1000.
-There was agreement that the availability of calibration cotton for SFI could potentially reduce the CV's by approximately half.
-Darryl reported that without consistent and reliable procedures and standards in place to ensure accurate testing, SFI measurement reliability would always be in question.
+The results from an independent part of the regular CSITC-RTs, including all kinds of instruments, conducted during 2009 showed that inter-laboratory standard deviations and coefficients of variation were too high for use in cotton classification for SFI and Maturity.
+It was reported that unofficial and developmental calibration cottons for SFI will be available from USDA beginning in April of 2010.
+There was agreement that without consistent and reliable procedures and standards in place to ensure accurate testing, SFI measurement reliability would always be in question.